What Is Pre-Med? Understanding the Path to Medical School

 These graduate programs and certifications can help strengthen weak academic aspects of your application and give you a better chance of getting into your top medical schools!

 You know your learning style best.
-If you require small class sizes where you can easily interact with your professors and form close bonds with them, you may want to consider joining a smaller college.
+If you require small class sizes where you can easily interact with your professors and form close bonds with them, consider joining a smaller college.

 Enrolling in a smaller college is likely to help boost your GPA as well, as there will be less competition.
 You may also have an easier time obtaining research and shadowing opportunities.